 She will still tell you that it’s no big deal.
 And maybe, to her, it isn’t.
 She isn’t the same as her sister who looks to find where my husband and I are sitting at ever concert, play, or sporting event she participates in.
 I watch her face go from studiously searching for us to a big smile when she finally spots us.
 And when she does spot us, she sings right to us the rest of the time with a giant grin on her face.
 I have seen her start to sing a choir concert without being able to find us, and she looked so miserable I wanted to jump out of my seat and shout, “Don’t worry, Goose!
 I am here!”

 Showing up matters.

 And then there are the times when I show up physically, but I am not really there.
 Unfortunately, my kids know when that happens, too.
-It’s usually Sophia at soccer.
+It’s usually my youngest at soccer.
 She’ll look at me on the sidelines with my nose in my phone or talking to another mom and not watching her every move.
 And she calls me on it every time, because it makes her genuinely sad.

 This season I did better.
 And it made a difference in how she played and her attitude after the game.
 If the most important person (that’s YOU, moms) was there to support her, then it didn’t much matter if she won or lost or made the goal or didn’t.
 She knew her biggest fan wouldn’t care.

 Exactly a year after I forgot my daughter’s first-grade play, she had the opportunity to do the same play again at the retirement home with her 2nd grade class.
 She didn’t get the lead this time, and I had to rush from work to see it and was a little late.
 I got off of the elevator to find a slightly worried little girl singing songs about turkeys, but as soon as she saw me her entire face lit up.